 - 1 teaspoon baking soda

-In the bowl of a stand mixer, beat butter, peanut butter, and sugar for about 2 minutes on medium speed.
+- In the bowl of a stand mixer fitted with the paddle attachment, add butter, peanut butter, and sugar.
+Beat for about 2 minutes on medium speed, or until completely combined.

-Turn the mixer to low and add in the egg, milk, vanilla, and red food coloring.
-Mix for about 30 seconds to incorporate, then turn mixer to medium-high and blend until light and fluffy.
+- Turn the mixer to low and add in the egg, milk, vanilla, and red food coloring.
+Mix for about 30 seconds to incorporate, then turn mixer to medium-high and beat until light and fluffy.

-In a separate bowl, sift cocoa, flour, baking soda, and salt.
+- In a separate bowl, whisk together the cocoa, flour, baking soda, and salt.

-With the mixer on low, add flour mixture to sugar mixture and beat until just combined.
+- With the mixer on low, add the flour mixture to butter and sugar mixture.
+Mix until just combined.

-Pour confectioners' sugar onto small plate or bowl.
+- Put the confectioners' sugar onto a small plate or bowl.

-Roll dough ball in confectioners' sugar and place on prepared cookie sheet about 2 inches apart.
+- Roll each dough ball in the confectioners' sugar to coat.
+Place onto the prepared baking sheet about 2 inches apart.
 (If you want them extra chewy, chill for 10 minutes in the freezer before baking.)